Princeton-Competitive-Programming/princeton-competitive-programming/about.md

 ## What if I don't want to compete?

-Most of our events are about problem solving and learning, and competition is completely optional.
-By coming to our [weekly events]({{ site.baseurl }}/fall23) you can learn more about problem solving, learn new algorithms and data structures, practice your coding abilities and prepare for tech interviews.
+Most of our events are about problem-solving and learning, and competition is completely optional.
+By coming to our [weekly events]({{ site.baseurl }}/fall25) you can learn more about problem-solving, learn new algorithms and data structures, practice your coding abilities and prepare for tech interviews.
 We will also organize interview prep sessions during the fall semester (details to be announced soon), which will be more focused on the interview aspects.